mmore500/mmore500.github.io/_posts/2019-11-16-parallel-shell.md

 for f in *.data; do srun -t 20 bash -c "cd ${PWD} && tar -czvf ${f}.tar.gz ${f} && echo ${f} >> log.log" &; done
 ```

-Then, to round up the stragglers we `grep` through the log file for the source file of the work item under consideration.
+Then, to round up the stragglers, we `grep` through the log file for the source file of the work item under consideration.

 ```bash
 for f in *.data; do if ! cat log.log | grep -q $f; then srun -t 20 bash -c "cd ${PWD} && tar -czvf ${f}.tar.gz ${f} && echo ${f} >> log.log" &; fi; done